jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

 - What sequences to compare for phylogeny (full dna, concatenated genes, concatenated proteins, specific domains)?

+#### Thurs, July 22nd

+Had meetings and then didn't much done.
+Barely started inverted repeat finder; not sure how to create algorithm yet.

+#### Fri, July 23rd

+P2_TR_finder.R
+- Repeat finder can find perfect repeats but not sure how to extend yet.
+- Is there not existing tool to use.

+Still need to figure out what other analyses to carry out & how.

+- Sort through RITs somehow to remove different assemblies for same strain.
+Check if assembly is in the nucleotide summary!!
+- Maybe see about trying to cluster by identity to group RITs that are only different by a SNP.

 ### TO DO

-- Find all RITs ~ try for other sequences that failed... what went wrong - patch functions to ameliorate or write 2nd function
+-[x] Find all RITs ~ try for other sequences that failed... what went wrong - patch functions to ameliorate or write 2nd function
-- Retrieve/ parse full genbank for those missing CDS...
+-[x] Retrieve/ parse full genbank for those missing CDS...
-- ICEberg -> locate, check if duplicated...
+-[later] ICEberg -> locate, check if duplicated...
-- Fix mesorhizobium in ICEberg data in P2_B3 before predictions...
+-[did it afterwards; not important] Fix mesorhizobium in ICEberg data in P2_B3 before predictions...
 - Start writing some parts...
+Start making layout for presentation.. put a topic on each slide - start with results and go backwards.

 ### Writing